HackTooLearn/introcybersecuritythm.io/README.md

 <p>

-It can be scary in the beginning, not knowing where to click, or what do to do next??
+Getting started can be scary!
+Not knowing where to click, or what to do next???
 Pointing out some of the basics to get you on your path.
 No harm in copying & pasting, in order to get things completed.
 Understanding what is going on,  or how it is working is the most important lesson.

 #cybersecurity #tryhackme #walk-throughs #ethicalhacker #penetrationtester